JesseCorbett/diskord/README.md

 * Is this library production ready?
     * Absolutely not, it is far from battle tested, lacks documentation, and the tests written are minimal at best
 * Can I still use Diskord if I really want to?
     * Yes.
-It hasn't been thouroughly tested, but bugs aside it should comply with the full Bot API and WebSocket interface
+It hasn't been thoroughly tested, but bugs aside it should comply with the full Bot API and WebSocket interface
 * Can I contact you to ask a question/contribute to the project/tell you this is all shit?
     * Go for it